 The MBE Program also serves to provide information, resources and assistance to agency staff and certified small, minority and veteran-owned business enterprises in order to increase participation and create partnerships to achieve the best participation on overall MBE goals on agency contracts.

 The State of Maryland’s Minority Business Enterprise Program is nationally known and recognized.
 The program is designed to encourage the growth of small, minority and veteran-owned businesses, and to enhance their participation on state contracts.

-The Department of Health and Mental Hygiene’s MBE Director has the role of making the program successful.
+The Maryland Department of Health MBE Director has the role of making the program successful.

 The Director of the MBE program performs compliance reviews and monitors contracts with MBE and VSBE goals on a monthly basis.

 Payment verification reports are used to assist with monitoring compliance and in the final analysis to see if the prime contractor met its overall MBE goal and any sub-goals that were established for the contract.
-The Department of Health and Mental Hygiene sponsors and attends outreach efforts to attract small, minority and veteran-owned businesses.
+The Maryland Department of Health sponsors and attends outreach efforts to attract small, minority and veteran-owned businesses.

 Efforts are made to attend such events in different regions of the state.

 This is also considered a part of compliance and is directed by the Governor’s Office of Minority Affairs (GOMA).

 Maryland Department of Transportation, Office of Minority Business Enterprise